StackVista/stackstate-docs/use/checks-and-monitors/manage-monitors.md

 ### Add

 Most Monitors in StackState are created as part of a StackPack installed by the user.
 They're added automatically upon installation and start producing health state results immediately afterwards, no further user action is required.
-Monitors automatically handle newly created topology elements and do not need to be specifically reconfigured after any topology changes occur or otherwise added to the newly created elements.
+Monitors automatically handle newly created topology elements and don't need to be specifically reconfigured after any topology changes occur or otherwise added to the newly created elements.

 * Details of the monitor functions provided by StackPacks can be found in [the StackPack documentation](../../stackpacks/integrations/README.md).
 * You can [create a custom monitor](../../develop/developer-guides/monitors/create-custom-monitors.md) from scratch using the StackState CLI.